 The evening of April 8, 1942, Capt.
 Fred Bruni, Hq Company’s commanding officer, gave his men the news of the surrender.
 While informing the members of the company of the surrender, he waved his arm toward the tanks and told the men that they would no longer need them.
 As he spoke, his voice choked.
 He turned away from the men for a moment, and when he turned back he continued.
 He next told the sergeants what they should do to disable the tanks.
 Bruni told his men that from this point on it was each man for himself.

 During the announcement, Bruni emphasized that when they surrendered they would surrender together.
 He told the soldiers to destroy their weapons and any supplies that could be used by the Japanese.
 The only thing they were told not to destroy was the company’s trucks.
 Somehow, Bruni had found enough bread and pineapple juice for what he called, “Our last supper.”

 The soldiers proceeded to pile up their guns and ammunition and set the pile on fire.
 They stayed in their bivouac and waited for orders.
 At the same time that they were sad, they were also kind of excited and wondered what was going to happen to them.

 It was at this time that Campbell made the decision to attempt to reach Corregidor.
 He and other members of the company made their way to the coast.
 They found a boat, got the engine running, and convinced the owner, at gunpoint, to take them to Corregidor.
 As they approached the island, they signaled it with a flashlight.
-They finally received a response which told them how to get through the islands minefield.
+They finally received a response that told them how to get through the islands minefield.

 On the island, he was assigned to an anti-aircraft gun.
 The Japanese landed on the island on May 6th in an all-out invasion.
 It was on that day the Campbell became a Prisoner of War.
 He and the other men were herded onto a beach which was designated Corregidor POW Camp.
 He remained there for about a week when the Japanese began moving the POWs to Manila by barge.